kayabaNerve/serai/coins/grin/README.md

 3) Alice verifies `sb`, can produce and add `sa`, and then publish the transaction on-chain.

+Please note masks are effectively private keys, and this document refers to them as such.

 This creates several difficulties when discussing an integration.
 To discuss the traditional Serai flow: